On Monday U.S. Rep. Randy "Duke" Cunningham

 "Yes, your honor," Cunningham said when Judge Larry Burns asked him if he had accepted bribes in return for influencing the award of tens of millions of dollars in defense contracts.

-Surprisingly, Bush entered the real world, however briefly, and took Cunningham to task:
+Surprisingly, Bush entered the real world, however briefly, and

 "Any member of Congress, Republican or Democrat, must take their office seriously and the ethics seriously," Bush said to reporters during a trip to Texas.